Exhibition at CCAI Courthouse Gallery

 LB completed a Bachelor of Arts degree in 2007 from Western Oregon University studying Sculpture and Printmaking.
 Now in Vancouver, Washington, they have since focused on making sculpture with wood investigating forms found in nature.

-Chris Lanier, professor of digital art at Sierra Nevada University, wrote the exhibition essay, Pauses in the Continuum, for Callosum.
-Click HERE to read the essay.
+Chris Lanier, professor of digital art at Sierra Nevada University, wrote the exhibition essay for Callosum which CCAI will publish as a gallery handout and archive online.
 Working in digital animation, web production, and comics, Lanier enjoys producing hybrid forms.
 His animations have screened at Sundance, and he won the Grand Prize for Internet Animation at the Ottawa International Animation Festival.
 His art criticism essays have appeared in numerous online and print publications, including The Believer, Comics Journal, HiLobrow, Furtherfield, Rhizome, and the San Francisco Chronicle.

 Carlos Ramirez, a Western Nevada College Latino Leadership Academy student, provided a Spanish language translation of the show’s wall text.